-"I recorded my meeting with Command+Shift+5, but the other person's voice wasn't captured."
+"I recorded my meeting with Command+Shift+5, but the other person's voice isn't in there."

-This isn't your fault—it's by design.
-Mac's built-in screen recorder is intentionally limited to microphone audio and cannot capture system (internal) audio.
+It isn't your fault.
+It's by design.
+Mac's built-in screen recorder is intentionally limited to microphone audio and can't capture system audio at all.

-This article breaks down the four key differences between Mac's built-in screen recording and dedicated apps, so you can make an informed decision before installing anything.
+This piece breaks down the four real differences between Mac's built-in screen recording and a dedicated app, so you can decide whether installing anything is worth it before you do.

-Command + Shift + 5 and a toolbar appears at the bottom of the screen with these options:- Record entire screen
+Command + Shift + 5 and a toolbar drops in at the bottom of the screen:- Record entire screen

 - Toggle microphone on/off

-The interface is intuitive—you can go from "I want to record" to "recording" in about three seconds.
+The interface is intuitive — from "I want to record" to "recording" is about three seconds.

 QuickTime Player